satyaprasaddangeti/satyaprasaddangeti/README.md

 ## Hi there! 👋

-Hi, I’m Satyaprasad Dangeti — a DevOps Engineer passionate about building scalable and reliable systems.
+Hi, I’m Satyaprasad Dangeti
+ DevOps Engineer passionate about building scalable and reliable systems.
  Skilled in Kubernetes, Docker, CI/CD, Cloud Platforms, and Monitoring Tools, I enjoy automating workflows and optimizing deployments.
  Always eager to innovate, collaborate, and contribute to impactful projects.
  Let’s connect and create something amazing in the world of DevOps & Cloud Engineering!

-## About Me

-I'm a software developer with a keen interest in creating efficient and scalable applications.
-Currently, I have a few public repositories showcasing my work and I am always looking to learn and improve my skills.

 ## Skills & Technologies